mattcuento/drc_website/README.md

 The project was unfortunately scrapped due to conflicts with Cal Poly's software policies.
 The unfinished site is visible [here](https://drc-tram.firebaseapp.com).
 Some areas may still have authentication in place.

 A team of 4 coders comprised of computer science and software engineering majors contributed to this project together.

+## Technologies Used

+We used Angular, vanilla JS, and Bootstrap for our front-end.
+To accompany this, we utilized Firebase for our backend for ease of use.